KTH-Library/kontarion/README.md

 # kontarion <img src="https://raw.githubusercontent.com/KTH-Library/kontarion/master/kontarion.png" align="right" />

-`kontarion` is a dockerized Open BI Analytics Platform for reproducible open research work.
+`kontarion` is a containerized Open BI Analytics Platform for reproducible open research work.
 It can be customized for data science workflows within different domains, and is currently profiled towards analytical workflows within *Bibliometrics*.

 It therefore has various packages to support various bibliometrics workflows pre-installed.
 Connectivity has been set up to enable working